Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Guidelines and Notes for Practical Computation

-\begin{nt}[use SVD for pseudoinverse] If computing power allows, use the Singular Value Decomposition to compute the Moore-Penrose pseudoinverse. \end{nt}
+\begin{nt}[bypass ill-posedness by MNLS] When the compatibility and uniqueness of the problem is unknown, a safe choice is to pursue the minimal norm least squares solution. \end{nt} The MNLS solution to \eqref{discrete neumann problem} always exists and is unique, regardless of the consistency of the linear system.
+There are many ways to compute MNLS.
+For example, MATLAB's \texttt{pinv()} use SVD and \texttt{lsqminnorm()} uses Complete Orthogonal Decomposition (COD).
+Solving \eqref{discrete neumann problem} using the Tikonov regularization with small regularization parameter also approximately recovers MNLS solution (see Appendix~\ref{sec: appendix: Tikonov and CG for SVD} and \citet{hanke2017conjugate} for more discussions).
+Computing MNLS for an inconsistent semi-definite system is equivalent to enforcing mean-zero data and pursuing MN solution to the resulting consistent system, as shown in Note~\ref{note: enforce mean-zero b} if~\eqref{discrete neumann problem} is developed by a proper discretization.

+\begin{nt}[on the use of SVD for MNLS] Singular value decomposition is foundational to analyzing the Moore-Penrose pseudoinverse, however, it can be expensive for large systems and there are other choices. \end{nt}

-The most robust way to compute MNLS is perhaps to use SVD, which is also a foundational tool to study generalized inverse \citep{campbell2009generalized}.
-For example, MATLAB's \texttt{pinv()} function returns Moore-Penrose pseudoinverse using SVD: let the SVD for $\mathcal{L}_N$ is $\mathcal{L}_N = USV^\intercal$, $\mathcal{L}_N^\dag = VS^{-1}U^\intercal$.
-In addition to being exact, SVD allows a low-rank approximation to $\mathcal{L}_N^\dag$, and resulting pressure reconstruction based on which can be smoother and more robust upon a proper choice of rank.
+The most general and robust way to compute pseudo-inverse (MN, MNLS, and LS) is perhaps to use SVD, which is also a foundational tool to study generalized inverse \citep{campbell2009generalized}.
+Let the SVD for $\bm{\mathcal{L}}_N$ is $\bm{\mathcal{L}}_N = \vb{U}\vb{S}\vb{V}^\intercal$, then the pseudo-inverse for $\bm{\mathcal{L}}_N$ is $\bm{\mathcal{L}}_N^\dagger = \vb{V}\vb{S}^{\dagger}\vb{U}^\intercal$, which works regardless of the shape and properties of $\bm{\mathcal{L}}_N$ (extended discussions can be found in Appendix~\ref{sec: appendix: LS, MN, and MNLS solutions}).
+In addition to being exact, SVD allows a low-rank approximation to $\bm{\mathcal{L}}_N^\dagger$, and resulting pressure reconstruction based on which can be even smoother upon a proper choice of rank.
+For practical computation of MNLS or MN for large systems, some preliminary recommendations are listed in Notes~\ref{note: early-stopping for CG}, \ref{note: use CR}, and \ref{note: use preconditioning}.